|« Microsoft's Hypocrisy on DACA||Who Should Secure Congressional Campaigns? »|

 ShackletonErnest Shackleton is one of those genuinely admirable people, like Nikola Tesla or Frida Kahlo, who are somehow diminished by the embrace of their posthumous admirers.
 I think of this as Rick and Morty syndrome.
 You love the original, but then you look around in horror at the people enjoying it with you and think—is this me?
 These people are awful!
 Will I become one of them?

-The Endeavor was frozen in while attempting to land a trans-Antarctic expedition, and the crew spent their first nine months on the immobilized ship waiting for conditions to improve.
+The Endurance was frozen in while attempting to land a trans-Antarctic expedition, and the crew spent their first nine months on the immobilized ship waiting for conditions to improve.
 When the ship was smashed to bits by moving ice, they moved onto the sea ice.
 When the last floe they could camp on disintegrated seven months later, they fled in boats to a remote island.

 And when it became clear that no ship was ever going to visit that island, Shackleton had a boat built, sailed it to South Georgia Island with five men, crossed the mountains with no equipment, and scared the living daylights out of a small whaling community.